growsagely/acceptance_tests/README.md

 # Acceptance Test Workshop

-## :warning: For demonstration purposes, this code prioritizes simplicity over best practices and is not suitable for production.
+# :warning: For demonstration purposes, this code prioritizes simplicity over best practices and is not suitable for production.

+## Setup
 Install prerequisites:
 ``` bash
 npm install -g allure-commandline